ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 You can use CMake from the command line.

-First, run the following command to run the pre-build configuration.
+First, run the following command to run the pre-build configuration:

 ```bash
 mkdir build_msvc